TAE Buffer

 Preparation of TAE Buffer

-TAE buffer is typically prepared as a concentrated stock solution, often 50X (fifty times the working concentration).
-This stock solution can be stored at room temperature and diluted to the desired working concentration (usually 1X) before use.
 The preparation process involves dissolving Tris base, glacial acetic acid, and EDTA disodium salt in deionized water.
 The pH is then adjusted to 8.0 using either glacial acetic acid or sodium hydroxide.
 The final solution is autoclaved for sterilization and stored until needed.

 Function of TAE Buffer in Electrophoresis